telerik/xamarin-forms-docs/styling-and-appearance/telerik-font-icons.md

 ## Telerik Font Icons

+Telerik font icons is a collection of small vector graphics used across the components from Telerik UI for Xamarin suite.
+Examples of using font icons include the expand and collapse indicators of Accordion, Expander and TreeView controls, filter and sort indicators of DataGrid control, and other.

-This article will guide you through the steps needed to change the default icons from your app using the Telerik Font Icons.
+This article will give an overview on how you can utilize the Telerik font icons in your app.

 * Include the required Telerik Font file
-* Add the font path
+* Add the font file path
-* Available Telerik Icons
+* Choose between the available Telerik icons

 ## Include the required Telerik Font file

-The Telerik Font Icons are located in the telerikfontexamples.ttl file.
+The Telerik Font Icons are located in the telerikfontexamples.ttf file.
 There are two options you could use to get the **.ttf** file.

 * Download the **telerikfontexamples.ttf** file from [here](https://github.com/telerik/telerik-xamarin-forms-samples/blob/master/_Samples%20Application/QSF.Android/Assets/Fonts/telerikfontexamples.ttf).

-* From the installation folder of the controls: The default location of the **telerikfontexamples.ttf** file is *C:\Program Files (x86)\Progress\Telerik UI for Xamarin R3 2018\QSF\QSF.Android\Assets\Fonts*
+* Get the font file from the installation folder of Telerik UI for Xamarin: The default location of the **telerikfontexamples.ttf** file is *C:\Program Files (x86)\Progress\Telerik UI for Xamarin R3 2018\QSF\QSF.Android\Assets\Fonts*

-In order to change the default icon you should include Telerik Font **.ttf** file into your project to the following locations:
+Include Telerik Font **.ttf** file into your application in the following locations:

 * Android project: Create **Fonts** folder inside the Android **Assets** and add the **.ttf** file there.

 * iOS project: Create **Fonts** folder inside the iOS **Resources** and add the **.ttf** file there.

-Also you need to modify the info.plist file inside the iOS project with adding the following code:
+You'd also need to modify the info.plist file inside the iOS project with adding the following code:

 ```xml
 <key>UIAppFonts</key>